htlin222/urination/README.md

 ### No devices found

-- Ensure AirPlay device is on the same network
+- Ensure device is on the same network
-- Check if device supports AirPlay (not just AirPlay 2)
+- Check if device is powered on and not in sleep mode
-- Try increasing scan timeout in code
+- Try increasing scan timeout

+### AirPlay authentication error (470)

+- Run `uv run python main.py --pair` to authenticate
+- Enter the PIN shown on your Apple TV/HomePod

+### Google Cast not playing audio

+- Ensure your Mac can reach the device (same network segment)
+- Check if port 8765 is available (used for local HTTP server)

 ### Crontab not working

 - Use absolute paths
-- Check logs: `tail -f /tmp/airplay.log`
+- Check logs: `tail -f /tmp/streamer.log`
 - Verify network is available at scheduled time
 - macOS may require granting cron network access in System Preferences > Privacy & Security